 Tea plants also require pruning and shaping to keep them healthy and manageable.
 Pruning helps the plant focus its energy on producing larger leaves and more buds.
 It also keeps the plant’s height in check so that it doesn’t get too tall for easy harvesting.
 Shaping is done by removing lower branches so that more sunlight can reach the top of the plant.

-See also What is Texas Mountain Laurel Plant
+See also What is tulips Plant

 Tea plants need to be protected from extreme weather conditions such as strong winds, heavy rain or hail storms as these can damage the delicate leaves and buds.
 Protective netting or covers should be used when necessary to shield the plants from extreme weather conditions.